Ersanio/snes-assembly-book/docs/programming/branches.md

 |**BRA**|Branch always|Always branches|
 |**BRL**|Branch always long|Always branches, but with greater reach|

-BRA will ALWAYS branch; it doesn’t even check for conditions.
+BRA will ALWAYS branch; it doesn't even check for conditions.
 BRL does the same, but it has a longer reach, enough to cover half a bank for each direction.